 Individual health factors significantly influence how substances are processed and eliminated from the body.
 Age, weight, metabolism, and overall health all play critical roles in this process.
 A person’s metabolic rate, for example, can greatly impact how quickly substances are processed and eliminated.

-Genetic factors may also affect how an individual’s body metabolises substances like GHB.
+Genetic factors may also affect how an individual’s body metabolises substances.
 Additionally, individuals with liver or kidney issues may experience prolonged detection times for substances due to impaired function.
 Recognising these individual factors helps medical professionals provide more accurate diagnoses and treatments.

 Substance Dosage and Combination